What is diabetic neuropathy?

 Over time, high blood sugar levels from diabetes can damage nerves throughout your body.
 The higher your blood sugar levels, the more likely you are to have nerve damage.
 So controlling your blood sugar throughout your life is very important.

 The older you get, and the longer you have diabetes, the more likely you are to have nerve damage.
-People with diabetes who drink too much alcohol are also more likely to have nerve damage.
+People who have diabetes who drink too much alcohol are also more likely to have nerve damage.

 What are the symptoms?